apache/hudi/rfc/rfc-46/rfc-46.md

 1. `HoodieWriteHandle`s will be
    1. Accepting `HoodieRecord` instead of raw Avro payload (avoiding Avro conversion)
-   2. Using Combining API engine to merge records (when necessary)
+   2. Using Record Merge API to merge records (when necessary)
    3. Passes `HoodieRecord` as is to `FileWriter`
 2. `HoodieFileWriter`s will be
    1. Accepting `HoodieRecord`